School Bus Route Optimization: Complete Guide to SBRP Solutions 2024

 With SBRP, all students will be picked up and dropped off on time at their allotted destinations while the bus distance is kept to a minimum.
 Since the SBRP is an NP-hard problem, it may be computationally expensive and impractical to find an optimal solution in a reasonable amount of time for large instances.

 To solve the SBRP, many different strategies have been put forth.
-These techniques try to strike a compromise between the opposing goals of reducing the overall distance covered by the buses and making sure that all students are picked up and dropped off on time.
+These techniques try to strike a compromise between the opposing goals of reducing the overall distance covered by the buses and ensuring all the students are picked up and dropped off on time, facilitating efficient transportation.

 Why is School Bus Routing Problem Important?